-Their duties was changed during the reign of Augustus, who transformed the praetorians into military units with orderly functions.
-Emperor Augustus appointed praetorians in 2 CE as permanent formation.
-In Julian-Claudi era The praetorians often took part in war campaigns accompanying the emperor.
+Their duties were changed during the reign of Augustus, who transformed the praetorians into military units with orderly functions.
+Emperor Augustus appointed praetorians in 2 CE as permanent formation in times Julio-Claudian dynasty.
+The praetorians often took part in war campaigns accompanying the emperor.

-The Pretoria was an elite formation, and their service was an honour, reserved mainly for the inhabitants of Rome; however, every man from Italy could become a praetorian.
+The Pretorians were an elite formation, and their service was an honour, reserved mainly for the inhabitants of Rome; however, every man from Italy could become a praetorian.
 The annual intake was higher than that of an ordinary legionnaire.
-For comparison, when Augustus was emperor the legionary received annually stipendium75 denariuses – 225 denariuses per year, when praetorian had 350.
-Emperor Domitian at the turn of the first and second centuries CE raised it to 1000 denariuses per year.
-The service was 16 years, when the average soldier had to serve 25 years.
+For comparison, when Augustus was emperor the legionary received annually stipendium 75 denarii – 225 denarii per year, when praetorian had 350.
+Emperor Domitian at the turn of the first and second centuries CE raised it to 1000 denarii per year.
+The service was for 16 years, when the average soldier had to serve 25 years.
 For veterans, there is also a high level of clearance.
 These facilities were intended to encourage citizens to join the guard; on the other hand, they caused the Roman soldiers to have a bad reputation for the guard.

-Since the times of Tiberius, the praetorians have been recruited mainly from the inhabitants of Pre-Alpine Gaul.
-The Praetorians were stationed in the north-eastern part of Rome, in a heavily fortified castra praetoria.
+Since the times of Tiberius, the praetorians have been recruited mainly from the inhabitants of Gallia Cisalpina.
+The Praetorians were stationed in the north-eastern part of Rome, in heavily fortified castra praetoria.

 Dissolution of the praetorian formation